fluthjs/fluth-doc/docs/en/api/operator/promiseAllNoAwait.md

 ## Details

-- The new stream will only emit its first data after all input streams have emitted their first data
+- The new stream only emits its first value after all input streams have emitted their first value
-- The new stream will only emit new data when and only when all input streams push new data
+- Only when all input streams emit new data, the new stream emits new data
-- After all input streams [finish](/en/guide/base#completion), the new stream will also finish
+- When all input streams [complete](/en/guide/base#complete), the new stream also completes
-- After all input streams unsubscribe, the new stream will also unsubscribe
+- When all input streams unsubscribe, the new stream also unsubscribes
-- If any input stream is rejected, the output stream will emit a rejected Promise with the respective values
+- If any input stream is rejected, the output stream will emit a rejected Promise containing the corresponding value
-- **Key difference from `promiseAll`**: Does not wait for pending promises during status reset, which can improve performance
+- **Main difference from `promiseAll`**: does not wait for `pending` Promises
-- Internal Promise status is reset after each emission, but does not wait for promises still in pending state

-## Example
+## Examples

-### Basic Usage
+### Basic usage

 ```typescript
 import { $, promiseAllNoAwait } from 'fluth'